someonealive0/group-project-aa/README.md

 As mentioned, the limited project timeline meant we needed to work efficiently.
 We first set up the firebase and Github repositories, created a base application and implemented some basic functionality.
 We then decided on what features we would like to implement and what was possible in the given timeframe.
 With the remaining time we populated the database, implemented the listed features, revised the features, implemented some styling and worked on more (some unsuccessfully, which we have included below to look at in the future).

 ## Guide to Project Source Code
-The application is simple by nature as an instant messaing platform.
+The application is simple by nature as an instant messaing platform, though the implementation becomes quite complex to ensure that multiple users can access the application in a synchronous manner without breaking the application.

 Users are able to:
-- Sign in
+- Sign in with an email and password or with Google
 - Log out
 - View their user profile
 - Go to the dashboard where they can message groups and rooms in real-time
+- Add new channels to groups
+- Mention other users with a @ tag

 The dashboard is the main functionality of the application and where users will spend most of thier time.
 Users are able to view and join chats in groups as well as rooms within these groups to futher distinguish certain chat rooms between users.
 All messages appear in real time after a users sends a message with timestamps that update too.
-Users can tage each other and delete messages by pressing the trash can next to any of their messages which will remove it form the conversation.
+Users can tag each other and delete messages by pressing the trash can next to any of their messages which will remove it from the conversation.

-Styling was done with a combination of css, inline styling and Material-UI for the bulk of the work, which gave us a clean looking application with a relatively quick styling process and design modularity and customisability.
+Styling was done with a combination of css, inline styling and Material-UI for the bulk of the work, which gave us a clean looking application with a high degree of design modularity and customisability.

-The project is seperated into the functions folder which contains the middleware and controller for the api.
+The project is seperated into the functions folder which contains the Firebase/Express backend and middleware with which to call the api.
 The bulk of the functionality is contained in the src folder with the main base application files as well as the folders housing the styling, services and most importantly all the components.
+Calls to the custom Express backend are rare as the Firebase library handles the vast majority of the application's functionality in its current limited state.
+The backend is ready for further development as it is already setup with Firebase Functions.

 ### Components
 - Spinner: displayed to users between components loading.